Peter Thiel: Facebook

+Facebook employees reported that Thiel's influence was unusual for a board member who was not also the CEO.
+Some criticized Thiel for pushing his mentee Zuckerberg and the company to the right.
+Zuckerberg credited Thiel with helping him time Facebook's 2007 Series D, which closed before the 2008 financial crisis.

 Facebook's initial public offering was in May 2012, with a market cap of nearly $100 billion ($38 a share), at which time Thiel sold 16.8 million shares for $638 million.
 In August 2012, immediately upon the conclusion of the early investor lock-up period, Thiel sold almost all of his remaining stake for between $19.27 and $20.69 per share, or $395.8 million, for a total of more than $1 billion.
-He retained his seat on the board of directors.
 In 2016, he sold a little under 1 million of his shares for around $100 million.
 In November 2017, he sold another 160,805 shares for $29 million, putting his holdings in Facebook at 59,913 Class A shares.
 As of April 2020, he owned less than 10,000 shares in Facebook.

-On 7 February 2022, Thiel announced he would not stand for re-election to the board of Facebook owner Meta at the 2022 annual stockholders' meeting and will leave after serving 17 years in order to support pro Donald Trump candidates in the 2022 United States elections.
+On 7 February 2022, Thiel announced he would not stand for re-election to the board of Facebook owner Meta at the 2022 annual stockholders' meeting and would leave after 17 years in order to support pro–Donald Trump candidates in the 2022 United States elections.

 Founders Fund

 In 2005, Thiel created Founders Fund, a San Francisco-based venture capital fund.
 Other partners in the fund include Sean Parker, Ken Howery, and Luke Nosek.

+The fund focuses on defense-related startups and technology.
+After Facebook, even though it was a big financial success, Thiel made the Founders Fund pivot to hard tech, with the reasoning that while companies like Twitter might have a high value, they would not take "civilization to the next level."
+The Economist notes that the fund and Thiel, personally, have a history of incubating startups that do hypersensitive work related to national security.
+The fund casts Palantir, Anduril and the newly minted nuclear startup General Matter as the three parts of a trilogy, to which it hopes to add others, among which a plan for onshoring ultraviolet light lithography.

+Business Insider reports that, among Thiel's inner circle (who know well the billionaire's fondness for Tolkien's works), the fund is nicknamed "the Precious", in reference to the One Ring of Sauron.